 Funeral Mass for William Carmine Gargiulo of Wickliffe, will be 10 a.m.
 Saturday at Our Lady of Mt.
 Carmel Church, 29840 Euclid Ave., Wickliffe.

-To send flowers in memory of William Carmine Gargiulo, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William Carmine Gargiulo, please visit our Heartfelt Sympathies Store.

 Mr. Gargiulo passed away Monday, Sept.
 16, 2019, at Fairmount Rehabilitation Center in Willoughby.